A Diagnostic TANK Model for the Housing Market

 Abstract

-Quantities and prices in the US housing market exhibit an unusually high degree of volatility.
-I argue that the expectations channel not only is relevant but also serves as a key factor in explaining this volatility.
-In this paper, I incorporate Diagnostic Expectations as an amplification mechanism within a TANK model featuring housing and banking sectors.
-Using Sequential Monte Carlo methods to estimate the model, I find that the size of the housing preference shock is reduced by at least one-third under Diagnostic Expectations compared to Rational Expectations.
-Specifically, the diagnostic model relies on smaller shocks, whether agents’ imperfect memory is based on recent or three-year past experiences.
-This highlights the importance of the expectation formation process in explaining a significant portion of what Iacoviello and Neri (2010) refer to as “genuine shifts in tastes for housing or unmodeled disturbances affecting housing demand”.
-Furthermore, when the expectations channel is removed -i.e., when agents are rational- the model fails to generate the high volatility in house prices observed in the data.
+The U.S. housing market exhibits an unusually high degree of volatility, which challenges traditional models that rely on large preference shocks to explain such fluctuations.
+In this paper, I argue that the expectation channel plays a key role in driving this volatility.
+I incorporate Diagnostic Expectations (DE) within a Two-Agent New Keynesian (TANK) model featuring housing and banking sectors.
+Using Sequential Monte Carlo methods to estimate the model, I find that DE reduce the size of the housing preference shock by more than one-third relative to Rational Expectations, while reproducing the housing market fluctuations.
+This result holds whether agents’ imperfect memory is based on recent or three-year past experiences.
+When the expectations channel is removed -i.e., when agents are rational- the model fails to generate the high volatility in house prices observed in the data.
+These findings highlight the importance of the expectation formation process in explaining a substantial part of unmodeled disturbances affecting the housing market and in shaping policy responses.